Skip navigation

 2. All pork and pork products exported to China must be from lots that have not tested positive for ractopamine.

-3. A copy of test results for the relevant lot(s) from the slaughter establishment or the FSIS transfer certificate from the slaughter establishment must accompany the FSIS Form 9060-6 Application for Export Certificate.
-Effective July 1, 2014, FSIS will issue a revised FSIS letterhead certificate for shipments with negative test results.
+3. A copy of test results for the relevant lot(s) from the slaughter establishment or the FSIS transfer certificate from the slaughter establishment must be presented to the FSIS certifying official at the time of application, but will not be uploaded in PHIS.

 5. Each establishment must have a written program detailing its controls, testing, and segregation procedures available for FSIS review.